Shiva-Menon-97/FashionMNIST_CNN/README.md

  A CNN Architecture built on PyTorch to classify the Fashion MNIST Dataset.

  The CNN Architecture I implemented gave me a final Training Accuracy of 93% and a Testing Accuracy of 92%.

- This performance was also very dependent on Hyper-Parameter Optimization!
+ Apart from performance boosts due to multiple Convolution Layers and Dropout Layers, this performance was achieved using Hyper-Parameter Optimization.

+ Along with the Cross Entropy Loss function, I used the SGD optimizer with a fairly large learning rate of 0.15 over 5 epochs.

+ I could use lr=0.15 since I was using Batch Normalization layers, which reduce Internal Covariance Shift in the distributions of the Inputs passing between the Convolutional Layers.
+This meant that we could accelerate the learning process without risking overshooting the optima.

- This architecture is as follows:
+ The CNN architecture is as follows:

   FMNIST: